A Gravel journey into

 -

-Like last edition, there’s a good chance we’ll cross the Italian border once again.
+Like last two edition, there’s a good chance we’ll cross the Italian border once again...
 This time, we’ll take a different route, with a climb higher than ever before—one of Europe’s highest unpaved mountain passes.
 Which climb it will be?
 That remains a surprise for now.

 Routes are subject to change at any time due to unforeseen weather conditions.